 pip install PACKAGE==VERSION

-- PACKAGE is the official package name which is provided by the Pip.
+- PACKAGE is the official package name which is provided by Pip.

-- VERSION is the previous or older version of the specified PACKAGE which will be installed.
+- VERSION is the previous or older version of the specified PACKAGE that will be installed.
 The VERSION consists of major and minor version numbers wherein 1.18 the 1 is the major version number and 18 is the minor version number.

 Install Specific Version of Python Package from requirements.txt